-A new production facility that will be of great importance for the production and development of nuclear medicine is being built in Petten, a small town in the province of Noord-Holland.
-The Nuclear Health Centre (NHC), that is expected to open its doors in 2022, will be processing and packaging large amounts of irradiated raw materials (medical isotopes) into semi-finished products (radio chemicals) and medicines (radiopharmaceuticals).
+A new production facility, that will be of great importance for the production and development of nuclear medicine, is being built in Petten, a small town in the province of Noord-Holland.
+The Nuclear Health Centre (NHC) is expected to open its doors in 2022 and will be processing and packaging large amounts of irradiated raw materials (medical isotopes) into semi-finished products (radio chemicals) and medicines (radiopharmaceuticals).
 These products will help treating millions of patients in hospitals.
 The medical industry is in urgent need of production facilities that can process irradiated materials into medicines by order of hospitals or pharmaceutical companies.

 The production chain of nuclear medicines